-On March 8, 2012 (the "Closing Date"), we, through Western Digital Ireland ("WDI"), our indirect wholly owned subsidiary, completed the acquisition (the "Acquisition") of all the issued and outstanding paid-up share capital of Viviti Technologies Ltd., until recently known as HGST, from Hitachi, Ltd. ("Hitachi"), pursuant to a Stock Purchase Agreement, dated March 7, 2011, among us, WDI, Hitachi and HGST.
+On March 8, 2012 (the "Closing Date"), we, through Western Digital Ireland ("WDI"), our indirect wholly owned subsidiary, completed the acquisition (the "Acquisition") of all the issued and outstanding paid-up share capital of Viviti Technologies Ltd., known until shortly before the Acquisition as HGST, from Hitachi, Ltd. ("Hitachi"), pursuant to a Stock Purchase Agreement, dated March 7, 2011, among us, WDI, Hitachi and HGST.
 The Acquisition is intended over time, and subject to compliance with applicable regulatory conditions imposed on the Acquisition, to result in a more efficient and innovative customer-focused storage company.
 We do not expect to achieve significant operating expense synergies while the regulatory conditions are in effect.